-- 80. By report dated October 24, 2016, the Office of Planning recommended approval of the application.
+- 96. By report dated October 24, 2016, OP recommended approval of the application.
 OP confirmed that the Project supports the written elements of the Comprehensive Plan and is not inconsistent with the Future Land Use and Generalized Policy maps of the Comprehensive Plan.
 OP also noted that the Project is consistent with the NoMA Vision Plan with its proposed height and density and mix of uses.
-(Exhibit 26) - 81.
+(Ex.
+26.) - 97.
 OP concluded that the benefits and amenities were commensurate given the flexibility requested.
-(Exhibit 26) - 82.
-OP recommended approval of the application subject to the following: (Exhibit 22 and November 3 Transcript, pp. 98)

-- a.
-Provide a greater commitment to PDR, maker or related uses. - At the public hearing, however, OP testified that the proffered 7,000 square feet of PDR uses was adequate and consistent with the PDR designation.
-(November 3 Transcript, p.
-98) - b.
-OP does not support the requested flexibility in the location of the PDR or maker uses. - At the public hearing, however, OP testified that it supported the requested flexibility.
-(November 3 Transcript, p.
-98) - d.
+(Ex.
+26.) - 98.
+OP recommended approval of the application subject to the following: (Ex.
+26; November 3, 2016 Tr., pp. 97-100.) - a.
+Provide a greater commitment to PDR, maker or related uses. - At the public hearing, however, OP testified that the proffered 7,000 square feet of PDR uses was adequate and consistent with the PDR designation; (Id.) - b.
+OP does not support the requested flexibility in the location of the PDR or maker uses. - At the public hearing, however, OP testified that it supported the requested flexibility, understanding that flexibility was necessary to accommodate different maker uses; (Id.) - c.
 The design should achieve a greater LEED-equivalent rating. - At the public hearing, however, OP testified that it believed the proposed sustainability features were appropriate despite the fact the Applicant was not seeking certification at the LEED-Gold level.
-(November 3 Transcript, p.
-99) - e.
-The applicant is proposing some significant art features for the project.
-Additional detail is needed to ensure that the community fully realizes this project benefit. - OP was satisfied with the level of information provided by the Applicant at the public hearing.
-(November 3 Transcript, p.
-99) - f.
-The applicant should commit to LSDBE and First Source agreements, or provide a rationale for the lack of a commitment. - OP was satisfied that the Applicant agreed to enter into a First Source agreement with the Department of Employment Services.
-(November 3 Transcript, p.
-99) - g.
-Provide details about the location and size of signage - 83.
+It acknowledged that the Project incorporates other green features that are not adequately accounted for in the LEED scoring system; (Id.) - d.
+The Applicant is proposing some significant art features for the Project.
+Additional detail is needed to ensure that the community fully realizes this Project benefit. - OP was satisfied with the level of information provided by the Applicant at the public hearing, understanding that the Applicant would be responsible for maintenance of the artwork; (Id.) - e.
+The Applicant should commit to LSDBE and First Source agreements, or provide a rationale for the lack of a commitment. - OP was satisfied that the Applicant agreed to enter into a First Source agreement with the Department of Employment Services; and (Id.) - f.
+Provide details about the location and size of signage

+- OP was satisfied with the details that were provided at the public hearing in the Applicant's post-hearing submission. - 99.
 By report dated October 24, 2016, DDOT noted its support of the application.
 DDOT noted that it had no objections to the PUD though it did expect continued coordination with the Applicant on public space issues, the final design of the curbcut on M Street, proposed loading, the final location of the Capital Bikeshare, and proposed restriping on 1st and L Streets.
-(Exhibit 27) - 84.
-The Applicant will continue to coordinate with DDOT with respect to the following items: (Exhibit 27) - a.
-Traffic signal and geometric modifications at M Street/Delaware Avenue/Site driveway - b.
-Final design of public space

-- c.
-Loading Management Plan will limit truck size to 40 feet or less - d.
-Re-striping at 1st Street/M Street NW and 2nd Street/L Street NE - e.
-The location of the Capitol Bikeshare station - f.
-The final location of the Florida Avenue curb line
+(Ex.
+27.) - 100.
+The Applicant will continue to coordinate with DDOT with respect to the following items: (Ex.
+27.) - a.
+Traffic signal and geometric modifications at M Street/Delaware Avenue/Site driveway; - b.
+Final design of public space; - c.
+Loading Management Plan will limit truck size to 40 feet or less; - d.
+Re-striping at 1st Street/M Street, N.W. and 2nd Street/L Street, N.E.; - e.
+The location of the Capitol Bikeshare station; and - f.
+The final location of the Florida Avenue curb line.